actris-cloudnet/earthcare-downloader/README.md

 Store your [ESA EO Sign In](https://eoiam-idp.eo.esa.int/) credentials in the environment variables `ESA_EO_USERNAME` and `ESA_EO_PASSWORD`.
 If these variables are not set, the program will prompt you to enter your credentials.

-### Running the tool
+### Running the program

 ```
-earthcare-downloader --lat LAT --lon LON -p PRODUCT [options]
+earthcare-downloader -p PRODUCT --lat LAT --lon LON [options]
 ```

-where options are:
+where the arguments are:

 | Argument              | Description                                                      |
 | --------------------- | ---------------------------------------------------------------- |